tamannah1234/InsightHub-Dashboard/README.md

 # 🌍 Vibe Coding Challenge: Decoding Development
 ## A Data-Driven Dashboard for National Growth Metrics

 Welcome to our internal community coding challenge!
-Build an interactive dashboard that visualizes and analyzes national growth metrics across countries worldwide.
+Build an interactive dashboard that visualizes and analyzes national growth metrics across cities worldwide.

 ---